My ‘decision to make’: Trump defends criticized use of drug

+But the drug has not been shown to combat the virus in a multitude of other studies as well.
+Two large observational studies, each involving around 1,400 patients in New York, recently found no COVID benefit from hydroxychloroquine.
+Two new ones published last week in the medical journal BMJ reached the same conclusion.

+No large, rigorous studies have found the drug safe or effective for preventing or treating COVID-19.

-Trump decided to take hydroxychloroquine after two White House staffers tested positive for the disease, but he already had spent months promoting the drug as a potential cure or preventive despite the cautionary advice of many of his administration’s top medical professionals.
-The drug has the potential to cause significant side effects in some patients and has not been shown to combat the virus.
+Trump said he decided to take hydroxychloroquine after two White House staffers tested positive for the disease, but he already had spent months promoting the drug as a potential cure or preventive despite the cautionary advice of many of his administration’s top medical professionals.

-“This is an individual decision to make,” Trump told reporters during a visit to Capitol Hill Tuesday to huddle with Senate Republicans.
-“But it’s had a great reputation.”
+“This is an individual decision to make,” Trump told reporters during a visit to Capitol Hill to meet with Senate Republicans.
+He later claimed, “It’s gotten a bad reputation only because I’m promoting it.”

+Many studies are testing hydroxychloroquine for preventing or limiting coronavirus illness but “at this point in time there’s absolutely no evidence that this strategy works,” said Dr. Carlos del Rio, an infectious-disease specialist at Emory University in Atlanta.

+The veterans study that Trump slammed was an analysis by researchers at several universities of hydroxychloroquine with or without azithromycin in COVID-19 patients at veterans hospitals across the nation.
+It found no benefit and more deaths among those given hydroxychloroquine versus standard care alone.
+The work was posted on an online site for researchers and has not been reviewed by other scientists.
+Grants from the National Institutes of Health and the University of Virginia paid for the work.

-Amid concerns from some public health experts that Trump’s example could send many more people to misuse the drug, White House press secretary Kayleigh McEnany said Tuesday that “tens of millions of people around the world have used this drug for other purposes,” including malaria prophylaxis.
+Addressing concerns that Trump’s example could lead people to misuse the drug, White House press secretary Kayleigh McEnany said that “tens of millions of people around the world have used this drug for other purposes,” including malaria prophylaxis.
 She emphasized, “You have to have a prescription.
 That’s the way it must be done.”

 The drug is also prescribed for some lupus and arthritis patients.